ucsdalpineclub/ucsdalpineclub.github.io/faqs.md

 permalink: /faqs/
 layout: splash
 ---
+# FAQs
 ### What's the vibe?
 First and foremost, we are a social club!
-This is a loose amalgamation of mostly grad students and a few undergrads who are extremely stoked about mountains.
-If you're new, that's A-OK -- many of our members got started with this stuff through the club.
-On the other hand, if you're more experienced, we think this is a really easy way to extend the pokedex!
+This is a loose amalgamation of mostly grad students and a few undergrads who are stoked about doing stuff in the mountains.
+If you're new to the whole thing, that's A-OK -- many of our members got started with this stuff through the club.
+On the other hand, if you're more experienced, we think this is a really easy way to expand the partner list!

+### Do you do official trips?
-We do official trips only occasionally, but rest assured, that's because we're busy sending most weekends!
+We do official trips only about once or twice a quarter, but rest assured, that's because we're busy sending most weekends!

-### What activities does this club do, exactly?
+### What activities do you guys do, exactly?
 Pretty much any sport that takes place in the mountains (especially in the backcountry)!
 We love hiking, backpacking, rock climbing, and mountaineering, but we also do things like ice climb and backcountry ski.

+### Wait, you all climb actual mountains?
+Like, with snow, ropes, and ice axes?
+Heck yeah!
+Come join!

 ### Are there tryouts?
 Absolutely not!